The Ravages of Justinian's Plague

 The plague struck at a pivotal moment in Byzantine history.
 Under Justinian I (527-565 CE), the empire had embarked on an ambitious program of reconquest, seeking to restore Roman rule across the Mediterranean.
 His brilliant general Belisarius had already reconquered North Africa from the Vandals in 534 and was making significant progress in Italy against the Ostrogoths.

 The empire's prosperity funded these military campaigns.
 Trade networks stretched from Britain to India, with Constantinople serving as the commercial crossroads of the medieval world.
 The city's population had swelled to unprecedented levels, supported by grain shipments from Egypt and a sophisticated urban infrastructure including aqueducts, cisterns, and public bread distribution.
+Justinian's legal reforms, culminating in the Corpus Juris Civilis, had streamlined administration across the empire.
+His marriage to the former actress Theodora had proven surprisingly successful, with the empress serving as a capable co-ruler.
+The massive construction of Hagia Sophia, completed in 537, symbolized the empire's wealth and ambition.

-Yet this very interconnectedness – the ships, caravans, and armies that tied the empire together – would prove its greatest vulnerability when the plague arrived.
+Yet this very interconnectedness, the ships, caravans, and armies that tied the empire together, would prove its greatest vulnerability when the plague arrived.

 The Plague Spreads: Multiple Perspectives